moonpiedumplings/moonpiedumplings.github.io/playground/flake-shell/index.md

   freeze: auto
 ---

 So, I think it's time for me to move from the older channels way of doing things in nix, to the newer flakes.
+I am using the [determinate system nix installer](https://github.com/DeterminateSystems/nix-installer), which only comes with flakes.
 However, the nix docs are very poor, so I am going to document my process of converting my development environment here.

 The first thing, is that despite the fact that there is a lot of the existing flakes use a utility called [flake-utils]().
 However, this tool was ultimately started as an experiment, and has issues.
 A [blog post](https://ayats.org/blog/no-flake-utils/) ([archive](https://web.archive.org/web/20240229094244/https://ayats.org/blog/no-flake-utils/)) goes over some of the issues it has, and recommends against it... except I can't figure out at all how to apply it.